Seramas have grown immensely popular over the last decade because of their striking beauty and their incredibly small size!

 The tiny chicken has red eyes with white or red earlobes.
 You will notice that they have a very short length between the tail feathers and the body creating a stout shape.

-Their shoulders have a high position while their wings are set perpendicular to their body.
+Their shoulders have a high position while their vertical wings are set perpendicular to their body and their feet partially visible.
+This might be the reason why some call them archangel chickens.

 The breast is large and round that protrudes past the bird’s head when they stand erect.
 This very position gives Serama chickens an alert and regal look.